Nijmegen: Middle Ages

-The powerful Henry VI, Holy Roman Emperor, was born at Nijmegen in 1165.
+Henry VI, Holy Roman Emperor, was born at Nijmegen in 1165.
 In 1230 his son Frederick II granted Nijmegen city rights.
 In 1247, the city was ceded to the count of Guelders as collateral for a loan.
 The loan was never repaid, and Nijmegen has been a part of Gelderland ever since.
 This did not hamper trade; Nijmegen even became part of the Hanseatic League in 1364.

 The arts also flourished in this period.
 Famous medieval painters like the Limbourg brothers were born and educated in Nijmegen.
 Some of Hieronymus Bosch's ancestors also came from the city.

 Early modern period

 During the Dutch Revolt, trade came to a halt and even though Nijmegen became a part of the Republic of United Provinces after its capture from the Spanish in 1591, it remained a border town and had to endure multiple sieges.

 In 1678 Nijmegen was host to the negotiations between the European powers that aimed to put an end to the constant warfare that had ravaged the continent for years.
-The result was the Treaty of Nijmegen that, unfortunately, failed to provide for a lasting peace.
+The result was the Treaty of Nijmegen that failed to provide for a lasting peace.

 In 1702, at the start of the War of the Spanish Succession, the French nearly took Nijmegen by surprise.
 Only because of the intervention of an Anglo-Dutch army under the Earl of Athlone and the bravery of the citizens of Nijmegen was the Assault on Nijmegen repulsed.

 In the second half of the 19th century, the fortifications around the city became a major problem.
 There were too many inhabitants inside the walls, but the fortifications could not be demolished because Nijmegen was deemed as being of vital importance to the defence of the Netherlands.
 When events in the Franco-Prussian war proved that old-fashioned fortifications were no longer of use, this policy was changed and the fortifications were dismantled in 1874.
 The old castle had already been demolished in 1797, so that its bricks could be sold.

+Through the second half of the 19th century and the first half of the 20th century, Nijmegen grew steadily.
+In 1923 the current Radboud University Nijmegen was founded and in 1927 a channel was dug between the Waal and Meuse (Maas) rivers.

+The Waal was bridged in 1878 by a rail bridge and in 1936 by a road bridge, which was claimed to be Europe's biggest bridge at the time.
+In November 2013 a second road bridge (De Oversteek), 2 km downstream, was opened to ease congestion.